Dental Implant FAQs

 Dental implant surgery is one of the safest and most predictable procedures in dentistry when performed by a trained and experienced dental implant dentist, such as Dr. Smoler.
 A dental implant is the strongest device available to support replacement teeth, and it allows your replacement teeth to feel, look, and work naturally.
 In addition, dental implants are the only restoration method that stimulates your natural bone underneath the missing tooth.

 If you’re missing one or more teeth, probably so!
 Nearly anyone in good health whose jaw has finished growing is a candidate, whether they were simply born without a tooth or lost one or more teeth due to injury, decay, gum (periodontal) disease, infection, or another reason.
 Dental implants also are a great option for patients who don’t want the drawbacks of, or can no longer wear, removable dentures.

-The best way to determine if you are a candidate is to contact Smoler Smiles for a free evaluation.
+The best way to determine if you are a candidate is to contact Smoler Institute to schedule your consultation.

 Caring for teeth restored with dental implants is just like caring for your natural teeth: brush, floss, and maintain regular dental cleanings and check-ups, as scheduled.
 Additional cleaning aids also may be recommended to help you keep your teeth healthy at home.

 As is the case with natural teeth, you and Dr. Smoler must work as a team to ensure the longevity of your dental implant.
 While replacement teeth can't get cavities, they are subject to the same wear and tear as natural teeth.
 Well-placed and cared for dental implants have the potential to last a lifetime.